What is progressive rendering?

 Progressive rendering is the name given to techniques used to improve the performance of a webpage (in particular, improve perceived load time) to render content for display as quickly as possible.

-It used to be much more prevalent in the days before broadband internet but it is still used in modern development as mobile data connections are becoming increasingly popular (and unreliable)!
+It used to be much more prevalent in the days before broadband internet, but it is still used in modern development as mobile data connections have become increasingly common (and remain unreliable).

 Lazy loading of images

 Images on the page are not loaded all at once.
-The image is only loaded when the user scrolls into/near the part of the page that displays the image.
+An image is only loaded when the user scrolls into or near the part of the page that displays it.

-is a modern way to instruct the browser to defer loading of images that are outside of the screen until the user scrolls near them.- Use JavaScript to watch the scroll position and load the image when the image is about to come on screen (by comparing the coordinates of the image with the scroll position).
+<img loading="lazy">is a modern way to instruct the browser to defer loading of images that are outside the screen until the user scrolls near them.- Use JavaScript to watch the scroll position and load the image when it is about to come on screen (by comparing the coordinates of the image with the scroll position).

 Prioritizing visible content (or above-the-fold rendering)